 The Charter District Bond Guarantee Program became effective March 3, 2014.
 The SBOE published final regulations in the Texas Register that provide for the administration of the Charter District Bond Guarantee Program (the "CDBGP Rules").
-The CDBGP codified 19 TAC section 33.67, Rules are at and are available at http://ritter.tea.state.tx.us/rules/tac/chapter033/ch033a.html#33.67.
+The CDBGP TAC Rules codified section 33.67, and are http://ritter.tea.state.tx.us/rules/tac/chapter033/ch033a.html#33.67.